-Virtual Learning Environments (e.g. Moodle or Canvas)
+Virtual Learning Environments (e.g. Canvas)

-Virtual Learning Environments are used increasingly as stores for course documents and teaching materials.
-You will need to be clear about what it is you are citing e.g. lecturer's notes, a journal article, an image digitized for use in VLEs or an item from a discussion board.
+You will need to be clear about what it is you are citing e.g. lecturer's notes, a powerpoint presentation, an image digitized for use in VLEs or an item from a discussion board.

-Moodle - Tutor's notes/lecture/other format:
+Canvas - Tutor's notes/lecture/other format:

 Author/Tutor's Surname Initial.
-Title of item.
-Name of academic module [vle online].
-Year of publication if known [cited Year Month Day].
-Available from: URL: of virtual learning environment.
+Title of lecture/item [format].
+Name of academic module, Institution; year month day [cited year month day].
+Available from: URL of virtual learning environment.